Garrafao/TokenChange/README.md

 1. WordSenseClustering: Contains several python scripts for creating token vectors and apllying word sense clustering.
 2. SemanticChangeDetection: Contains several python scripts for measuring the sematnic change of words/tokens.

+## Usage

+***Change this***

-All scripts can be run directly from the command line, but they include several parameters.
-All needed parameters can be found in the file itself.
+The scripts should be run directly from the main directory.
+All scripts can be run directly from the command line:

+	python representations/count.py <corpDir> <outPath> <windowSize>

+e.g.

+	python representations/count.py corpora/test/corpus1/ test_matrix1 1

+The usage of each script can be understood by running it with help option `-h`, e.g.:

+	python representations/count.py -h

+We recommend you to run the scripts within a [virtual environment](https://pypi.org/project/virtualenv/) with Python 3.7.4.
+Install the required packages running `pip install -r requirements.txt`.

 ## Necessary data (store it in the Data folder):

-Corpus (In the example I used ccoha2)
+- Corpus (In the example I used [CCOHA2 from SemEval-2020 Task 1](https://www.ims.uni-stuttgart.de/en/research/resources/corpora/sem-eval-ulscd-eng/)),

-Pretrained word2vec vectors: Can be downloaded here: https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit
+- Pretrained word2vec vectors: Can be downloaded [here](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit),
+- BERT embeddings will be installed with transformers.

-## Used packages
+## External packages

-The following files are used from https://github.com/Garrafao/LSCDetection:
+The following files are drawn from [LSCDetection](https://github.com/Garrafao/LSCDetection).

-utils_.py
+- utils_.py

-svd.py
+- svd.py

-ppmi.py
+- ppmi.py

-count.py
+- count.py

-They will be used, after running the import script:
+They will be downloaded, after running the import script:
 ```python
 ipython import.py
 ```